 Managers, staff, and C-Suite executives all need to come together in support of each other during this difficult time.

-Being understanding of each other’s limitations—with regards to connectivity, available hours, or extraneous needs—should be acknowledged and accounted for.
+Understanding each other’s limitations—regarding connectivity, available hours, or extraneous needs—should be acknowledged and accounted for.

 Checking in on each other regularly—even if it is just a quick ‘hi’—helps people stay connected, feel less abandoned, and boosts productivity.